TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

       This method is useful if you are editing documentation directly on Github

-      Please be aware that the preview supports reST, but not the additional sphinx markup, such as the *toctree* or the :ref:`intersphinx <intersphinx>` linking.
+      Please be aware that the preview on Github supports reST, but not the additional sphinx markup, such as the *toctree* or the :ref:`intersphinx <intersphinx>` linking.
 Because of this, the preview is not to be recommended for major changes that involve